top of page

 During my time with the men’s gymnastics team, I saw the care they got.
 Physical therapy, counseling, athletic training, taping, and so much more.
 And men’s gymnastics loses money for each university.
 Meanwhile, the students in the College of Music got nothing even though they were providing full-on opera and musical theatre productions for profit.
 I knew something needed to change in the musical community.

-In 2018, I enrolled in the performing arts health program at UNT wanting to learn more about musicians' health problems.
+In 2018, I enrolled in the performing arts health Ph.D. program at UNT wanting to learn more about musicians' health problems.
 In 2019, I published and presented with the National Institute of Health and the National Network of Libraries of Medicine.
 The same year, I also earned credentials in performing arts health from the Performing Arts Medical Association and the American College of Sports Medicine.
 I graduated with my Ph.D. in August of 2022 and defended my dissertation on burnout among pastoral musicians in April 2022.
 I now use my own personal experiences and my degrees to create better access to health topics related to the performing arts.

 While my injury changed the course of my life to researcher and journalist.
 You shouldn’t have to change your profession due to your injury if you don’t want to!
+I can help guide you on how to get the best help for YOU so your music career can flourish!

 Kensley Sage Texture.png